oasis-tcs/openc2-transf-odxl/openc2-odxl.md

 This section defines OpenDXL requirements that apply when the OpenC2 producer is a OpenDXL client.
 An OpenC2 producer may transfer messages over one of the two OpenDXL transport mechanisms

 	A. Event Messages : Messages for which the producer does not expect a response of any form back from the consumer.
 	Event messages have the following fields :
 		a. destination_topic :  The service topic of an OpenC2 that producers intends to communicate to
 		b. message_type : 2 (MESSAGE_TYPE_EVENT)
-		c. message_id : A guid denoting the id of the message
+		c. message_id : A GUID denoting the id of the message
 		d. content_type : Define the serialization format used.
 		Default to JSON
 		e. payload :  Serialized data containing the openc2 command
 		f. version :  OpenDXL message protocol version.
 		MUST be 3 or greater
 		g. created : Timestamp in milliseconds since epoch

 	B. Request Messages : Messages for which the producer expects a response back from the consumer.
 Request messages are an extension  of Event messages and carry the same message fields as event messages, other than the following differences:
 		A. message_type : 0 (MESSAGE_TYPE_REQUEST)
-		B. reply_to_topic : Openc2 producers that wish to process responses asynchronously may setup a dedicated and unique response topic and subscribe to it.
+		B. reply_to_topic : Openc2 producers that wish to
+		process responses asynchronously may setup a dedicated and unique response topic and subscribe to it.
 		This fields informs the OpenC2 consumers about the topic the responses should be sent to.

 OpenC2 publisher messages over OpenDXL conform to OpenC2 language specification as below: